philtoms/short-circuit/README.md

 Circuits like the one above are constructed from `{selector: reducer}` and `{selector: circuit}` property types.

-Selectors can resolve to elements, circuit properties, events or any combination of them all - but always in structured order:
+Selectors can resolve to elements, circuit identifiers, events or any combination of them all - but always in structured order:

 `(alias:)? (/? selector)? (.?onevent)?` where: